Occupational Therapy

 Resources

 Most Occupational Therapy schools will conduct interviews as part of the secondary application process.
-Students are advised to prepare for their interviews by scheduling a mock interview with the Natural Science & Pre Health Professional Pathways Advisor.
+Students are advised to prepare for their interviews by scheduling a mock interview with the Health Professions & Natural Science Pathways Manager.
 Students should also become familiar with the type of questions that may be asked during their interview.